octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `SUB` instruction computes subtractions on _nat_ and _int_.
 It consumes the top two elements of the stack and pushes back the difference of the two elements on top of the stack.

-Notice that the subtraction of two natural integers produces an integer (since the expression `2 - 4` produces an number smaller than 0).
+Notice that the subtraction of two natural integers produces an integer (since the expression `2 - 4` produces a number smaller than 0).

 ![](../../static/img/michelson/michelson_instruction_sub_example.svg)
 <small className="figure">FIGURE 17: Illustration of the `SUB` instruction</small>

 The `MUL` instruction computes multiplications on _nat_ and _int_.
-It consumes the top two elements of the stack and pushes back the product of the two elements on top of the stack.
+It consumes the top two elements of the stack and pushes back the product of these two elements on top of the stack.

 Notice similarly that the multiplication of a natural integer and an integer produces an integer.